Michael Pressman: Early life

-A native of Manhattan, Pressman was born into a theatrical family.
+Michael Pressman was born in Manhattan, United States in 1950.
 His mother, Sasha, a modern dancer, was an original member of Martha Graham's first dance troupe.
-His father, David Pressman, was a theatrical and television director who helped launch Boston University’s distinguished school of theater and helmed Broadway plays, including The Disenchanted, Jason Robards' first Broadway appearance; and the original Actor’s Studio Anthology Series in the late 1940s, for which he discovered and cast an unknown Grace Kelly.
-David Pressman’s pioneer career in live television in the early 1950s was suddenly derailed when he was targeted by Senator Joseph McCarthy during his blacklisting of alleged communist sympathizers.
-Unable to work in television for close to 15 years, he survived the blacklist by teaching.
-When the Blacklist itself derailed in the early 1960s, he began working regularly in television directing soap operas.
-He directed the popular One Life to Live for twenty-eight years, and for which he was nominated for a Primetime Emmy and ten Daytime Emmys, winning three times.
+His father, David Pressman, was a theatrical and television director.
+His television career stalled in the early 1950s was suddenly derailed when he was targeted by Senator Joseph McCarthy during his blacklisting of alleged communist sympathizers.
+He was unable to work in television for close to 15 years, and became a teacher.
+He returned to television in the 1960s, and directed soap operas.
+He directed the popular One Life to Live for almost 30 years, for which he was nominated for a Primetime Emmy and ten Daytime Emmys, winning three times.